pay360/mobilesdk-ios/README.md

 # Usage

-Each and every payment request must be coupled with a bearer token.
-Please set up a means of acquiring a bearer token from Paypoint, before continuing on to a payment request.
+Each and every payment request must be coupled with a client access token.
+Please set up a means of acquiring a client access token from Paypoint, before continuing on to a payment request.

 ## Making a Payment